Statutory guidance

 Guidance on the regulations as they apply to machinery being supplied in or into Great Britain.

-This guidance has not yet been amended to reflect the announcements on 1 August 2023 and 24 January 2024 that the Government intends to introduce legislation to extend recognition of certain goods that meet EU requirements (including the CE marking), indefinitely, beyond 2024 for many products.
-When that legislation is passed, certain goods that meet EU requirements will be able to be placed on the GB market.
+This guidance has been amended to reflect the announcements on 1 August 2023 and 24 January 2024 that the Government is extending recognition of certain goods that meet EU requirements (including the CE marking), indefinitely, beyond 2024 for many products.
+The Product Safety and Metrology etc. (Amendment) Regulations 2024 give effect to this and came into force on 1 October 2024.

-January 2024
+December 2024

 1. Introduction

-Read guidance on the regulations in Northern Ireland
+Read guidance on the regulations in Northern Ireland (“NI”).

-This Guide is designed to help you understand The Supply of Machinery (Safety) Regulations 2008 as they apply in Great Britain (referred to in this document as the “2008 Regulations”).
+This Guide is designed to help you understand The Supply of Machinery (Safety) Regulations 2008 as they apply in GB (referred to in this document as the “2008 Regulations”).
 The 2008 Regulations set out the requirements that must be met before machinery can be placed on the GB market or put into service.
 The purpose of the legislation is to ensure safe machinery is placed on the market or put into service by requiring manufacturers to show how their machinery meet the ‘essential health and safety requirements’.

 2. Legislative Background

 The Supply of Machinery (Safety) Regulations 2008 implemented Directive 2006/42/EC on machinery.
 The EU Withdrawal Act 2018 preserved the Regulations and enabled them to be amended so as to continue to function effectively now the UK has left the EU.
-Accordingly, the Product Safety and Metrology etc. (Amendment etc.) (EU Exit) Regulations 2019 see footnote 1 fixed any deficiencies that arose from the UK leaving the EU (such as references to EU institutions) and made specific provision for the GB market.
+Accordingly, the Product Safety and Metrology etc. (Amendment etc.) (EU Exit) Regulations 2019 fixed any deficiencies that arose from the UK leaving the EU (such as references to EU institutions) and made specific provision for the GB market.

 The 2008 Regulations replaced the Supply of Machinery (Safety) Regulations 1995 and were amended by the Product Safety and Metrology etc. (Amendment etc.) (EU Exit) Regulations 2019 to apply solely to the GB market.

-Read guidance on the regulations in Northern Ireland
+Read guidance on the regulations in NI.

 3. Scope